asyncapi/website/pages/blog/miniseries-part_1.md

   <figcaption className="text-center text-gray-400 text-sm">The general setup of the project, with the two applications game server and processor.
 The round dot between "some broker" and the applications represent how others may grab/interact with the application, ergo its API.</figcaption>
 </figure>

-I will be creating a system of two applications, a **game server** and a **processor** using a micro-service architecture with no public facing API.
-How a player interact with the **game server** could be through a phone, a computer, Xbox or PlayStation, for us this is out of scope for this project.
+I will be creating a system of two applications, a **game server** and a **processor** using a micro-service architecture with no public-facing API.
+How a player interacts with the **game server** could be through a phone, a computer, Xbox, or PlayStation, for us this is out of scope for this project.
 For this blog post I only care about the interaction between the **game server** and the **processor**.

-The **game server** will produce the following events: when players join the server, pick up items in game, uses the chat, hit one another, and eventually disconnect.
+The **game server** will produce the following events: when players join the server, pick up items in-game, uses the chat, hit one another, and eventually disconnect.
 It will be implemented to simulate players at random intervals is joining the server, picking up some items, etc, and eventually disconnecting, to provide a sense of realism.

-The backend **processor** will be consume these events to process them.
-In our example it will simply save the received events directly to a database.
+The backend **processor** will be consuming these events to process them.
+In this series, I will not do anything particular with the data other than it will simply save the received events directly to a database.

-I will not get into the specifics of the stack for this system yet since it have no effect on the writing of the API documents for the two applications.
+I will not get into the specifics of the stack for this system yet since it does not affect the writing of the API documents for the two applications.

 # Designing the API's with AsyncAPI
 I always use the [design first principle](https://apisyouwonthate.com/blog/api-design-first-vs-code-first), even when we are talking about internal systems, which means describing the two applications, **game server** and **processor** using the AsyncAPI specification before starting with the implementation.

 Using AsyncAPI to define an internal system is not entirely apparent how to do, since AsyncAPI is build to define behavior from the perspective of the external user.
-I will be clarifying this a bit more later on with actual examples, but if you want to go deeper into this, or alternatively read Nic Townsend's post about [Demystifying the Semantics of Publish and Subscribe](https://www.asyncapi.com/blog/publish-subscribe-semantics).
+I will be clarifying this a bit more later on with actual examples, but if you want to go deeper into this, otherwise read Nic Townsend's post about [Demystifying the Semantics of Publish and Subscribe](https://www.asyncapi.com/blog/publish-subscribe-semantics).

 ## The game server
 I always start with the basics, and first define all the different channels for which the **game server** should produce events over.